muniter/payment_wompicol/README.md

         - [x] _wompicol_form_validate takes care of setting the transaction state from the received data given it passes the invalid_parameters method.
         - [ ] Call wompi api to check if the event is actually true.
         - [ ] Test
+- [ ] Review JS, to use super, instead of overwriting.
 - [ ] Tests

 ## License MIT